Info for

 Program Transfer, Degree Completion and Additional Credentials

-Qualified graduates can apply to Trent University’s Bachelor of Arts (Honours) and Bachelor of Science (Honours), and may also be eligible to apply their academic credits towards further study through Durham College’s partnerships with many Canadian and international colleges and universities.
+Qualified graduates can apply to Trent University’s Bachelor of Arts (Honours) and Bachelor of Science (Honours), and may also be eligible to apply their academic credits towards further study in Durham College programs or through Durham College’s partnerships with many Canadian and international colleges and universities.

 Please visit our pathways page to learn more about how you can transfer your credits towards a degree.